Skip to main content

 Growth Hormone and Other Peptide Therapies

-Another category of adjunctive therapy involves the use of (GH) or peptides that stimulate its release, such as Sermorelin or Ipamorelin.
+Another category of adjunctive therapy involves the use of growth hormone (GH) or peptides that stimulate its release, such as Sermorelin or Ipamorelin.
 Initially used in protocols for poor responders in IVF, the rationale is that GH can improve oocyte quality and endometrial receptivity.

 Meta-analyses have shown that GH supplementation can increase the number of mature oocytes retrieved, although its effect on live birth rates is still a subject of ongoing research.
 Peptides like those in the Growth Hormone Releasing Hormone (GHRH) family work by stimulating the pituitary gland to produce the body’s own GH.
 This is considered a more physiologic approach compared to direct injection of synthetic GH.